cozy/cozy-docs/src/documents/hack/getting-started/learn-single-page-app-way.html.md

 The glue is Backbone's observer/observable pattern that allows a lower coupling between each part.
 <br /><br />

 How does our template work?
 In the app/assets/index.html we load the JavaScript we need, and call the "initialize" script.
-This last action ensures sure that the DOM has been loaded and starts the Backbone application by creating and initializing the router.
+This last action ensures us that the DOM has been loaded and starts the Backbone application by creating and initializing the router.

 Then the router creates the main view and gives it the collection of bookmarks.
 Then the view is rendered.
 The render process is: load the template, put data in the template, add it to the DOM at the right place.